benaiah-ke/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: I got the response code 500 from the network tab under developer tools on the browser denoting a server error.
+On the rails server console, I got a NameError of line 10 of the ToysController denoting a typo.
+Toys.create was used instead of Toy.create, which I corrected.

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged:  got the response code 204 from the network tab under developer tools on the browser denoting no content in the get request.
+Apparently, the update action was not rendering back the toy.

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: I got the response code 404 from the network tab under developer tools on the browser denoting a missing route.
+I added the destroy route.